hypo69/hypo/docs/gemini/out/en/how_to/src/suppliers/ebay/shop.rst

 -------------------------
 .. code-block:: python

-    # No executable code was found for demonstration in the provided snippet.
+    # No executable code was found for demonStartion in the provided snippet.
-    # To demonstrate usage, you would need the code that utilizes the MODE variable.
+    # To demonStarte usage, you would need the code that utilizes the MODE variable.
     # For example, you might have a section in your code that conditionally uses the 'dev' or 'prod' mode,
     # which would be in a different file than this one.